×

 Set Clear Boundaries

 Abusers thrive on conflict and manipulation.
 Minimizing direct interaction can help break their control.
 Keep all communication in writing to ensure documentation.
 When responding, follow the BIFF Method (Brief, Informative, Friendly, Firm) to reduce emotional engagement and keep discussions child-focused.
 If your ex escalates the situation with threats or intimidation, do not engage.
-Instead, document everything for legal purposes.
+Instead, document everything for use in future legal proceedings.

 Use Legal Protections

 Legal safeguards provide an extra layer of security when dealing with a high-conflict ex.
 If harassment continues, seek a protective order to establish legal consequences for further abuse.
-Work with a family law attorney near you to ensure your custody agreement includes strict visitation terms, supervised exchanges, and clear consequences for violations.
+A New Jersey family law attorney can help ensure your custody agreement includes strict visitation terms, supervised exchanges, and clear consequences for violations.
 Having a legally enforceable plan limits the abuser’s ability to manipulate the situation.

 Maintain Emotional and Physical Safety